 Can Certain Vision Problems Prevent Me From Using This Procedure?

-In addition to having stable vision, you will need to have healthy eyes and corneas in order to use this procedure.
+In addition to having a stable vision, you will need to have healthy eyes and corneas in order to use this procedure.
 To ensure that you are a good candidate, we will thoroughly examine your eyes.
 During this meeting, you should also be prepared to tell us about any vision or eye problems that you’ve experienced in the past and any eye procedures that you’ve received.

 You should also let us know if any eye issues run in your family.
 For example, you should tell us if your relatives have developed keratoconus or other health conditions that affected their vision or corneas.
 This information will help us determine whether you should use this technique to improve your eyesight.